Elevating Minimalist Drawings with Plaster: A Professional Guide

 Choosing the Right Plaster for Your Art Project

-Selecting the appropriate plaster is crucial for successful wabi-sabi inspired art.
-Different types of plaster offer varying textures and working properties.
+Selecting the right plaster is crucial for successful wabi-sabi art.
+Different types offer various textures and properties.
+Common types include:

 - Durability requirements